mluna11/mluna11.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Where have all the cowboys gone?
 ---

-My name is Inigo Montoya.
+My name is Maxine.
 I have the following qualities:

-- I rock a great mustache
+- I rock.
+That's it.
+That's the tweet.
+- I love all things color highlighter yellow
 - I'm extremely loyal to my family

-What else do you need?
+- Guinea pigs rule the world!

+Would you like fries with that?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now...R coding got my head spinning.